Cats may not chew their food, but they certainly do seem to chew a lot of things besides.

 Have tips or advice on how to tell if a cat is beginning to be overstimulated?
 Please leave them in the comments below!

 6. Your cat is asking you to play.

 Sometimes cats just wanna have fun.
 Cats may sleep for the vast majority of the day, but their laziness, followed by a seemingly paradoxical short burst of crazy high, intensive energy, are a completely healthy part of their natural prey drive and hunting behaviour.

 Essentially, felines hunt in bursts, as you’re likely to have noticed watching documentaries about lions on Discovery Channel as a kid.
-They’ll sleep and laze about all day, then when they need to hunt, BAM – massive energy, high jumps, fast sprints – all to catch their prey and snag their grub in one massive feat of agility.

 How to tell if this explains your cat’s bite: